ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/Synchronization.rst

 * A finishes completely (``x`` now 15) and then B goes (``x`` now 16)
 * B finishes completely (``x`` now 6) and then A goes (``x`` now 16)
 * A1 runs, program A gets 5.
 B1 runs, B gets 5.
 B finishes steps 2 and 3, (``x`` now is 6).
 Then A finishes steps 2 and 3 but using the value of 5 it already retrieved (``x`` now is 15)
 * A1 runs, program A gets 5.
 B1 runs, B gets 5.
 A finishes steps 2 and 3, (``x`` now is 15).
-Then B finishes steps 2 and 3 but using the value of 5 it already retrieved (``x`` now is 6
+Then B finishes steps 2 and 3 but using the value of 5 it already retrieved (``x`` now is 6)

-The potential for different results depending on which worker acts first is called a **race condition** and leads to nasty bugs in programs (you likely only see the error occasionally making it very hard to track down).
+The potential for different results depending on which worker acts first is called a **race condition** and leads to nasty bugs in programs (you likely only see the error occasionally, making it very hard to track down).

 .. pseudo_h3:: Locks and Deadlock
     :class: underlined